quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 until all acknowledgements for the stream data and the RESET_STREAM_AT frame are received.

-When sending multiple RESET_STREAM_AT and RESET_STREAM frames for the same stream, the initiator MUST NOT increase the Reliable Size.
+When sending multiple RESET_STREAM_AT or RESET_STREAM frames for the same stream, the initiator MUST NOT increase the Reliable Size.

 When receiving a RESET_STREAM_AT frame with a lower Reliable Size, the receiver